mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 -   $(\theta_d + \delta_t)$ richer , more df than $Treat_d \beta_2 + Post_t \beta_1$ (because fixed effects subsume Post and treat)

 -   $\alpha_1$ should be equivalent to $\beta_3$ (if your model assumptions are correct)

-Under causal inference, $R^2$ is not so important.

 ## One Difference